Electoral district of Kenwick: History

 Kenwick was first contested at the 1989 state election.
 The seat was won by Labor candidate Judyth Watson.
 It was abolished two terms later and Watson unsuccessfully contested the new seat of Southern River at the 1996 state election.

 A new seat called Kenwick was created for the 2005 state election.
 The new district was created from territory formerly belonging to Belmont, Southern River, Roleystone and Thornlie; the latter two of which were abolished.
 Kenwick was itself abolished one term later, ahead of the 2008 state election.
 Its member for that term was Labor MP Sheila McHale, formerly the member for Thornlie.
 At its abolition, Kenwick's former territory was divided between the new seats of Cannington, Forrestfield, Gosnells and Kalamunda.
 McHale retired at the 2008 election.

 Geography

-Kenwick, in its second and most recent incarnation, straddled both sides of the Canning River in Perth's south-east.
+Kenwick, in its second and most recent incarnation, spanned both sides of the Canning River in the south-eastern part of Perth.
 The district included the suburbs of Kenwick, Beckenham, Maddington, and parts of the suburbs of East Cannington, Wattle Grove, Langford, Thornlie, Gosnells and Martin.